nais/doc/docs/persistence/open-search.md

 Upgrades and regular maintenance is handled without noticeable downtime, by adding a new upgraded node and replicating data over to it before switching over DNS and shutting down the old node.
 Startup plans are backed up every 12 hours, keeping 1 backup available.

-If you require HA, the Business plans provide for one failover node that takes over should your primary instance fail for any reason.
+If you require HA, the Business plans provide for a 3-node cluster with reads and writes distributed across the cluster.
-When using business plans, a second node is always available with continuous replication, so it is able to start serving data immediately should the primary node fail.
 Business plans are backed up every 12 hours, keeping 3 days of backups available.

 Once the resource is added to the cluster, some additional fields are filled in by the platform and should be left alone unless you have a good reason: